Telchar22/Projects/C#/HungrySnakeGame/readme.md

-University course,  mnini educational project.
+University course, mini educational project.
 Eat healthy to be fit!!!